 Packing for a move is a time-intensive process, and one that forces you to carefully evaluate how dearly you hold your possessions.
-Preparing for an overseas move is a particularly challenging task, as you begin to wonder how safe each item will be wrapped in standard bubble wrap and neatly placed in boxes.
-You'll also need to consider all of the potential Customs, Quarantine, and Insurance hurdles you'll have to deal with.
+Preparing for shipping overseas move is a particularly challenging task.
+You begin to wonder how safe each item will be wrapped in standard bubble wrap and neatly placed in boxes.
+You’ll also need to consider all of the potential Customs, Quarantine, and Insurance hurdles you’ll have to deal with.

 To make the packing process for an international move as seamless as possible, you may have to do some extra planning ahead of time.
 A professional moving service can help.

 How will you pack everything in your home for shipping overseas?
 The short answer is: You won’t.

 During the course of packing your home for your move abroad, you’ll probably need to make some cuts.
 Certain items simply won’t be worthwhile to take on your way.
 You may decide to donate, sell or throw away things that you don’t find very valuable, or that you’ve already gotten your use from.